marionbarker/loopdocs/docs/gh-actions/gh-update.md

         * depends on &nbsp;<span translate="no">GitHub</span>, <span translate="no">Apple</span>&nbsp;and &nbsp;<span translate="no">TestFlight</span>

 ???+ abstract "Page Summary (click to open/close)"
-    **You must build the app every 90 days when you build with a browser - this is a&nbsp;<span translate="no">TestFlight</span>&nbsp;requirement.**
+    **The *Loop* app must be built at least every 90 days when you build with a browser - this is *TestFlight* requirement.**

-    The default settings on these pages configure automatic build as part of the update to Loop 3.4: see [Update with Browser](#update-with-browser).
+    Follow the instructions for automatic build as part of the update to Loop 3.2.4: see [Update with Browser](#update-with-browser).

     * If you do not want automated builds, review [Modify Automatic Building](#modify-automatic-building)